andrewmcaleavey/ReliableTrendIndex/README.md

 #> Loading required package: magrittr
 #>
 #> You loaded ReliableTrendIndex
-#> Did you know that change scores are potentially misleading and
+#> Think about your choices: would you rather develop a meaningful clinical test?
-#> end-state functioning is generally preferable as an evaluation of any treatment course?
+#> Or is reliability really the best possible idea?
 ```

 ### One person RCI